 Each fiscal year, NRCS focuses financial and technical assistance through the EQIP Air Quality Initiatives.

-The National Air Quality Initiative is available to specific states and counties federally designated as “Nonattainment” of the National Ambient Air Quality Standards by the EPA.
-In California, the typical conservation treatment for the National Air Quality Initiative is the removal from service and permanent destruction of in-use diesel-powered internal combustion engines that power and self-propel off-road mobile agricultural vehicles or equipment and replacement with new diesel-powered engines meeting current model-year California emission standards (i.e. Tier-certification for off-road diesel engines) as determined by the applicable EPA Engine Family Name and State of California Air Resources Board (ARB) Executive Order.
-Significant emission reduction benefits of ozone precursors, particulate matter, and hazardous air pollutants are achieved when high-polluting off-road diesel engines are retired earlier than through normal turnover and replaced with cleaner new model-year off-road diesel engines.
+The National Air Quality Initiative is available to California counties that are federally designated as “Nonattainment” of the National Ambient Air Quality Standards by the EPA.
+For California, the typical conservation treatment is the removal from service and permanent destruction of in-use diesel-powered internal combustion engines that power and self-propel off-road mobile agricultural equipment, to be replaced with new diesel-powered off-road mobile equipment meeting current model-year California emission standards (i.e. Tier-certification for off-road diesel engines) as determined by the applicable EPA Engine Family Name and State of California Air Resources Board (ARB) Executive Order.
+Significant emission reduction benefits of ozone precursors, particulate matter, and hazardous air pollutants are achieved when high-polluting engines are retired earlier than through normal turnover and replaced with new, cleaner model-year off-road diesel engines.

-Ozone Reduction: Ambient ozone reductions are achieved by reducing two primary pollutants from its source, oxides of nitrogen (NOx) and volatile organic compounds (VOC).
-The priorities with addressing this air quality resource concern is reducing VOC emissions by implementing precision spray application technologies or integrated pest management strategies, and limiting reactive nitrogen and odors through manure injection methods on dairies.
+Ozone Reduction: Ambient ozone reductions are achieved by reducing two primary precursor pollutants from its source, oxides of nitrogen (NOx) and volatile organic compounds (VOC).
+The typical conservation treatments for addressing this air quality resource concern is reducing VOC emissions by implementing: precision spray application technologies or integrated pest management strategies; and limiting reactive nitrogen and odors through manure injection methods on dairies.

 Conservation Innovation Grants